 Chances are that you will have difficulty reaching the school by phone when you try.
 The school will be making every effort to contact you through automated calling systems and our website.
 The schools have every child's emergency contact information that they have readily available for emergencies.
 Other sources of information include the PTA Presidents.
-School officials may utilize the parent organizations to activate their phone chains.
-TV News 12 and local media will also be utilized.
+School officials may utilize it's mass notification system (ParentSquare).
+TV News 12 and local/social media will also be utilized.